asbjornu/bitbear.org/music/legacy/_posts/1995-12-14-the-floot-ride.md

   amp: 159591
 ---

-"The Floote Ride" was the fourth tracker module I produced, and the first one I feel somewhat content with.
-Also produced as a 15 year old, on December 14th, 1995.
+"The Floote Ride" was one of the the first tracker modules I felt somewhat content with, both back then, and now.
+It is also the first module (at least that I can find) published under the name PoC, as a 15 year old, on December 14th, 1995.

+*[PoC]: Power of Creation